Lovinity/wwsu/README.md

 				"tdate_played": "2018-05-15T22:31:34.381Z" // internal
 				"tartist_played": "2018-05-15T22:31:34.381Z" // Internal,
 				"original_metadata": 0, // If 1, clients should use original metadata, not current metadata.
-				"category": "Podcasts >> Best of George Carlin", // String containing the name of the category and subcategory of the track
+				"category": "Podcasts >> Best of George Carlin", // String containing the name of the category and subcategory of the track.
+This is only provided if ID was specified during the request.
 				"request": {"requestable": false, "HTML": "<div class="alert alert-warning" role="alert">You cannot request a non-music track.</div>", "listDiv": "info", "type": "nonMusic"}, // Request object.
 If requestable is true, the track can be requested.
 HTML contains a bit of HTML for the request section, such as a form if the track can be requested. listDiv is the color class to use for color coding this track on a list.
 Type is a short phrase describing the reason for not being able to request the track.
+This is only provided if ID was specified during the request.
 				"spins": {7: 1, 30: 4, "YTD": 12, 365: 28} // Spin counts.
 Keys...
 7 = last 7 days, 30 = last 30 days, YTD = Since January 1, 365: last year.
+This is only provided if ID was specified during the request.
 			},
+			...
+        ]
+### /songs/get-subcategories [GET /songs/get-subcategories]
+Get an array of subcategories containing songs that can be requested by the public.
+#### Response 200
+        [
+			{
+				"ID": 33,
+				"name": "Music >> Adult Contemporary" // Format: Top category >> Subcategory },
 			...
         ]